pudly/schmopera-hugo/content/articles/is-new-opera-putting-the-rptiteur-out-of-a-job.md

 ---
-title: Is new opera putting the répétiteur out of a job?
+title: "Is new opera putting the répétiteur out of a job?"
 ---

 Terrifying question for you: is new opera putting rehearsal pianists out of a job?